michagodfrey/ethans2/README.md

 # Ethan's Coffee Heaven - Cafe in Savusavu

+Retired project.
+This cafe closed in June 2025.

 Files for Ethan's Coffee Heaven's website, a cafe in Savusavu, Fiji.

 ## Built with